 According to Mint Jutras, companies embarking on an ERP implementation should always set goals first and those goals should form the basis of ROI expectations.
 Furthermore, Mint Jutras recommends that any company looking to implement an ERP solution should always identity specific, quantifiable goals, regardless of whether the project is a new solution, a significant upgrade or a replacement of an existing system.

-The top three most important goals reported by survey participants were:
+The top three most important goals for ERP implementation reported by survey participants were:

 - Specific business cost savings (46%)